WateryScoobydoo/aBetterModpack/README.md

 and quality of life mods such as Mimics' and Skinwalkers to touchscreen interface, HUD changes, additional item slots for walkie-talkies & flashlights, more suits and emotes!

+Looking for a more brutal version of this modpack?
+Check out [ABetterButBrutalModpack](https://thunderstore.io/c/lethal-company/p/WateryScoobydoo/ABetterButBrutalModpack/)

 This modpack is still in development and will be releasing more stable versions of the current mods in the near future.

 ## Installation